Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-work-items.md

 ::: moniker range=">= tfs-2017 <= tfs-2018"

 >[!IMPORTANT]
->For on-premises TFS, [you must configure an SMTP sever](../../tfs-server/admin/setup-customize-alerts.md) in order for team members to receive notifications.
+>To support the Follow feature, [you must configure an SMTP sever](../../tfs-server/admin/setup-customize-alerts.md) in order for team members to receive notifications.

 ::: moniker-end